quicwg/multipath/draft-ietf-quic-multipath.md

 Examples of schedulers can range from support for failover to simulatenous use of the aggreate capacity across all active paths.

-This document does not specify a scheduling algorithm for multipath in the general Internet.
+This document does not specify a scheduling algorithm.
 There are IETF specifications for path fail-over, but there are currently no IETF standards-track specifications for simultaneously (concurrently) using the aggreate capacity of a set of active paths.